 She was offered a position with the Army band in Norfolk, VA.

 She was also offered a position with the U.S. Navy.
 There was only one position for the entire year.

 Janell was the recipient of the Louis Armstrong Jazz Award.
 She had participated in a series of master classes with Charles Gorham.
 Janell has performed professionally in Indiana with the Muncie Symphony Orchestra and as a substitute trumpet for the Richmond Symphony Orchestra and the Master Chorale Works Orchestra.
-She performed as a First Fanfare Trumpet at the Pan American Games in Indianapolis and at the ITG Conference with the Trumpet Ensemble.
+She performed as a First Fanfare Trumpet at the Pan American Games in Indianapolis.
+She also performed at the ITG Conference with the Trumpet Ensemble.
 Janell was featured as a soloist with the BSU Orchestra as the winner of the Undergraduate Concerto Competition.
 As a graduate student, she participated in six ensembles at Ball State.
 Janell played split-lead trumpet for the Studio Jazz Ensemble.
 She has performed in musicals, including Evita and the Consul.